-Ruby is involved in a number of science communication and education programs and love working with school students and undergrad students to explain various soil- and science- related concepts.
-In addition to her studies, she has worked with small children (3-ish yrs old) as a swimming instructor and kindergym leader for the past 10 years.
-Teaching and working with young people is something that she loves and hope to continue, at some capacity, into the future.
+Ruby is also involved in a number of science communication and education programs and loves working with students of all ages to explain various soil- and science- related concepts.
+In addition to her studies, Ruby has worked with small children for the past 10 years.
+Teaching and working with young people is something that she loves and hopes to continue, at some capacity, into the future.